 The standard AR.
 Drone 2.0 has a single 1000 mAh Lithium-Ion battery.
 Within the package, you will also find its charger.

 It takes about an hour to fully charge the battery, yet it drains within 8 – 12 minutes when in continuous use.
 Perhaps this could be the drone’s main drawback.
-About seven in ten complains on the drone were mainly focused on the battery life.
+About seven in ten complains about the drone were mainly focused on the battery life.
 Since this is a major issue, there are a few suggested solutions one can adopt to solve this common problem, though at an added cost.

 - You can opt to buy multiple batteries.
-With many batteries, you can chose to use one battery as you charge another.
+With many batteries, you can choose to use one battery as you charge another.
 This will enable you not to miss out the fun when flying due to battery draining.
 A typical normal drone battery costs about $40.

 - You can buy the AR.
 Drone 2.0 Power Edition: Seemingly, the Parrot Company also detected this flaw and developed the Drone 2.0 Power Edition to solve that issue.
 The Power Edition of the drone is quite highly priced than the normal edition.
 However, it comes with two 1500 mAh HD power batteries that can last up to 20 minutes each enabling one to gain a longer flight time.

 Be sure.
 Don’t take chances.
 The earlier productions of the drone had a particular charging procedure that had to be followed.
 When unsure of how to charge the battery, it is advisable that you read through the drone’s user manual.
 Failure to do this may create a polarity flaw that will spoil your new battery.
+You can find out much more about that by reading our article about the ways of prolonging your drone battery life.

 The drone can be easily controlled with any mobile device with an operating system.
 For example, to transform your smartphone into a controller, all you have to do is install the FreeFlight 2.0 app (proprietary to Parrot products).